AndrewWasHere/passphrase_generator/README.md

-# Pwgen
+# Passphrase Generator

 A passphrase generator based on website scrapes.
 Because, why not?

 ## Use

 There are two steps to generating passphrases: creating a word database to choose  from and generating a password from that list.

 ### Build